 Lorrie Moore is the Gertrude Conaway Vanderbilt Professor of English at Vanderbilt University and the author of the story collections Birds of America, Like Life, and Self-Help and the novels Who Will Run the Frog Hospital? and Anagrams.
 Her most recent collection of stories is Bark.

 Darryl Pinckney, a longtime contributor to The New York Review of Books, is the author of a novel, High Cotton, and, in the Alain Locke Lecture Series, Out There: Mavericks of Black Literature.
 His new novel, Black Deutschland, will be published in February 2016.

 Jonathan Raban’s books include Surveillance, My Holy War, Arabia, Old Glory, Hunting Mister Heartbreak, Bad Land, Passage to Juneau, and Waxwings.
 His most recent book is Driving Home: An American Journey, published in 2011.
 He is the recipient of the National Book Critics Circle Award, the Heinemann Award of the Royal Society of Literature, the PEN/West Creative Nonfiction Award, the Pacific Northwest Booksellers’ Award, and the Governor’s Award of the State of Washington.
 He is a frequent contributor to The New York Review of Books, The Guardian, and The Independent.
 He lives in Seattle.

-Jonathan Zimmerman is Professor of Education and History and Director of the History of Education Program, Steinhardt School of Culture, Education, and Human Development, NYU.
-His most recent book is Small Wonder: The Little Red Schoolhouse in History and Memory.
-(October 2010)
+Jonathan Zimmerman is Professor of Education and History at the Steinhardt School of Culture, Education, and Human Development at New York University.
+His new book is Too Hot to Handle: A Global History of Sex Education.
+(March 2015)